 - Measure the impact of your internal communication efforts by measuring how your employees engage with the delivered messages.

-9. Active employee listening
+9. The shift to active employee listening

 The new Human Capital Management requires active employee listening and acting upon employees concerns and questions.